Monetization

 To get to this point, however, you’ll need to have an existing, engaged audience who are ready to be shepherded into a paid community.
 That can take some time, so if you’re a newbie creator, don’t expect a membership site to bring you your first $100.

-Overall, it’s an excellent way to earn money online when the moment is right, and when you as a creator have ample time to nurture both your community.
+Overall, it’s an excellent way to earn money online when the moment is right, and when you as a creator have ample time to nurture your community.

 To create an accessible membership site, consider offering different pricing tiers.